PROBLEM STATEMENT - PACKET SNIFFER CASE STUDY

 • Legal Requirements: Educational use only, no malicious capabilities

-PART C: SELECTED PROCESS MODEL - JUSTIFICATION
+SELECTED PROCESS MODEL - JUSTIFICATION

 🎯 Selected Model: INCREMENTAL PROCESS MODEL